 Vinyl can dent, bubble or curl overtime.
 Sharp objects may tear it and dirt can scratch and dull its finish.
 It also can fade in strong sunlight.
 Compared with other flooring materials, its life span is shorter (it will begin to show wear after 5 years or so).

 Tile is a fantastic flooring choice for the kitchen.
-It not only looks elegant and clean, it’s also very easy to maintain and durable.
+It not only looks elegant and clean, but it’s also very easy to maintain and durable.
 There are a wide variety of tile options to choose from—including ceramic, marble, porcelain and quarry.
 Additionally, modern printing technology can generate porcelain and ceramic tile surfaces which mimic natural stone (marble and travertine), concrete and wood, and clean monotone styles.
 The versatility offered by tiles almost guarantees that you’ll find a style that suits your kitchen floor ideas.

 Tile can crack as floors settle, and a dish or glass dropped on it is virtually guaranteed to shatter.
 It can also be cold and hard underfoot, so use a rug or cushioned mat to cancel out the discomfort.
 Moisture makes tile slippery; a textured surface can provide slightly more traction.
 Also, grout needs periodic sealing and special cleaning to keep stains at bay.